-- 14.6.1 A physician reviewer rotation,, shall be established for each medical staff Department, Service or standing Committee (Appendix C) meeting. - 14.6.2 The hospital staff member, who is designated to assist the CPC in its peer review coordination role, refers cases to the assigned reviewer and also inform the physician (whose case is to be reviewed) the reason for the review.
+- 14.6.1 A physician reviewer rotation,, shall be established for each medical staff Department, Service or standing Committee (Appendix C) meeting.
+8 - 14.6.2 The hospital staff member, who is designated to assist the CPC in its peer review coordination role, refers cases to the assigned reviewer and also inform the physician (whose case is to be reviewed) the reason for the review.
 If 14.6.2.1 applies to the assigned reviewer, the hospital staff member shall refer the case to the next assigned reviewer.
 He/She shall provide support to the physicians in this process and assure that all steps in the process are well-documented. - 14.6.2.1 The physician reviewer may not be the physician whose case is under review.
 The physician reviewer should be unbiased.
 That means they cannot have been involved in the case or have previously reviewed the case, be embroiled in other controversies with the physician, or have any particular reason they cannot be objective. - 14.6.3 The reviewer reviews the case and dictates his/her report within 30 days of case identification.

-- 14.6.4 If the review identifies a priority review concern, the reviewer immediately notifies the Department Chair and 14.5.5 is followed. - 14.6.5 If the review identifies no significant concerns and the case requires no further review, the reviewer summarizes the case at the next Department, Service or Committee meeting. - 14.6.6 If there are no significant concerns but the reviewer feels the case should be reviewed by another Department or Service or Committee, the case shall be referred per 14.6.2 and reviewed according to the generic review protocol outlined in 14.6.3 through 14.6.5 above. - 14.7 Priority Review Case Selection Criteria.
+- 14.6.4 If the review identifies a priority review concern, the reviewer immediately notifies the Department Chair and 14.5.5 is followed. - 14.6.5 If the review identifies no significant concerns and the case requires no further review, the reviewer summarizes the case at the next Department, Service or Committee8 meeting. - 14.6.6 If there are no significant concerns but the reviewer feels the case should be reviewed by another Department or Service or Committee8, the case shall be referred per 14.6.2 and reviewed according to the generic review protocol outlined in 14.6.3 through 14.6.5 above. - 14.7 Priority Review Case Selection Criteria.
 The following criteria constitute grounds for priority review: - 14.7.1 all unexpected deaths; - 14.7.2 any case identified by a Medical Staff Officer, Department or Committee Chair, Chief Executive Officer, Chief Operating Officer, or Chief Medical Officer, that potentially identifies care or conduct that may jeopardize the health or safety of patients or of any person at the Medical Center, or expose any patient or any person at the Medical Center to an extraordinary or immediate risk of injury or damage. - 14.8 Generic Review Case Selection Criteria.
-The following criteria constitute grounds for generic review: - 14.8.1 those cases selected using predefined criteria identified by the Department\Service or Committee Chair in collaboration with the Quality Improvement Coordinator . - 14.8.2 A minimum of one case per physician per year is required.
+The following criteria constitute grounds for generic review: - 14.8.1 those cases selected using predefined criteria identified by the Department_Service or Committee Chair in collaboration with the Quality Improvement Coordinator .8 - 14.8.2 A minimum of one case per physician per year is required.2 with respect, courtesy and dignity, consistent with the mission and values of St. Mary's Regional Medical Center, and conduct themselves in a professional and cooperative manner consistent with the Medical Staff Bylaws so as to promote patient safety and quality patient care.
+Appropriate conduct is an important factor in appointment and reappointment decisions.